-

 Program Director, MBS Program

-Assistant Professor of Medical Education
+Associate Professor of Medical Education,

 Tufts University School of Medicine